rschristopher/rschristopher.github.io/src/custody/index.md

  somehow constitutes security.

 Bitcoin Self Custody offers real security.
- And the risk of losing your funds in traditional banking is far higher than any reasonable Self Custody solution.
+ And thus the risk of losing your funds in traditional banking is far higher than any reasonable Self Custody solution.

 !!! question "Why would I want to be a bank?"

+    You don't, and that's the point.

-    Because Bitcoin allows superior custody services
+    Bitcoin allows superior custody services
     that no bank or institution will ever be able to match.